 Issue 5220 of The Stage & Television Today also included a quarter-page ad from Lyn Paul congratulating Bob Potter and Shirley Sharman on winning the 'Club of the Year' award.

-At Christmas Lyn Paul starred in Puss In Boots at the Cambridge Arts Theatre...
+In October the Evening Standard reported that Lyn Paul had plans to marry.
+At Christmas Lyn starred in Puss In Boots at the Cambridge Arts Theatre...

 Cambridge Evening News, 24th December 1982.

 review by Alan Kersey

 "Lyn Paul (remember the New Seekers?) made an interesting Principal Boy.
 I am not one of her greatest fans but she coped well with her new role despite being one of the victims of the pre-Christmas 'throats'."

 Billboard, Vol. 94, No. 51, 25th December 1982.